Copilot in now generally available in OneDrive for Web

 Copilot for OneDrive is different from Copilot Pro

-The new Copilot for OneDrive is a totally other thing from Copilot Pro that will be available for $20.
-Strangely enough, Copilot for OneDrive is a more business-oriented feature than Copilot Pro that is also dedicated to prosumers, not only professionals.
+The new Copilot for OneDrive is different from Copilot Pro, and it’s available for $20.
+Strangely enough, Copilot for OneDrive is a more business-oriented feature than Copilot Pro, which is dedicated to prosumers, not just professionals.

-This sounds like an exciting feature we can’t wait to see how will Microsoft incorporate Copilot with a new OneDrive design.
-Regarding the availability, the rollout starts in May, so stay tuned.
+This sounds like an exciting feature.
+We can’t wait to see how Microsoft incorporates Copilot with a new OneDrive design.
+Regarding availability, the rollout starts in May, so stay tuned.

 More about the topics: Microsoft copilot, onedrive